harlig/square-one/README.md

 ## MVP

 - [ ] How to page?
+  - Opted not to do this in favor of IntroLevel
-- [ ] Basic level or two that introduce concepts with little popups as you hit waypoints
+- [x] Basic level or two that introduce concepts with little popups as you hit waypoints
 - [x] Full ice map with obstacles that stop you from sliding
 - [x] Maze with stationary obstacles
 - [x] Maze with moving obstacle(s)